giorgi-2001/app-for-azure/README.md

 ### Implemented:
 1) Deployment on Azure App Service (docker)
 2) Logging in Application Insights
+3) Getting secrets from Key Vault
-3) CRD operation in Blob Storage
+4) CRD operation in Blob Storage
-4) Azure SQL Database
+5) Azure SQL Database
-5) Entra ID app (for GitHub Actions auth)
+6) Entra ID app (for GitHub Actions auth)

 ### Not implemented but have good idea how to do: